kushlku/kushlku.github.io/_includes/hobbies.md

-Outside of my academic and professional pursuits, I find opportunities to cherish the simple pleasures of life, as simple as staring outside a window.

----
+Beyond my academic and professional endeavors, I take delight in life’s quieter joys—sometimes as simple as gazing out of a window and letting the world pass by.
+But I do have some hobbies too, where I do more than gazing.

 ## 🏏 Cricket
 - Lifelong passion for the sport.